Open the door to your new home with financing that best fits your needs.

 Frequently asked questions

-A strong credit score means can result in more favorable rates and terms on your loan.
+A strong credit score can result in more favorable rates and terms on your loan.
 Lenders consider your credit score and financial history when determining how much money you can borrow, the type of mortgage you’re eligible for, the size of your down payment, your rate and other costs associated with your loan.

 Most lenders like to see a down payment that reflects 20% of the agreed-on home price.
 But FHA and other mortgages may allow you to put down as little as 3% of the purchase price of the home.